MicrosoftDocs/azure-dev-docs/articles/python/includes/python-web-app-managed-identity/create-role-in-postgres-database.md

 [!INCLUDE [Create role with CLI](<./get-application-id-managed-identity-azure-cli.md>)]

 Grant the identity permission to access the database.
 This grant is done by creating a new role that identifies the managed identity as one that can access the database.
+Note that this time the psql command `user` parameter uses the Azure Active Directory admin user, not the admin user specified during the creation of the PostgreSQL server.

 [!INCLUDE [Create role with CLI](<./create-managed-identity-role-in-database-cli.md>)]